-The 10 Elements of a Successful Data-Driven Marketing Strategy
+10 Elements of a Successful Data-Driven Marketing Strategy in 2020

-In order to understand customer behavior and how a brand or product is being perceived, marketers need to rely on sound data.
+In order to understand customer behavior and how a brand or product is being perceived, marketers need to rely on sound data, especially in 2020.

 Data-driven marketing is all about custom-tailoring a brand's message to receive the best response from target demographics.
 All of this is dependent on using the best methods to capture and organize data into useful analytics.